 This course is designed for orthopedists and orthopedic surgeons.

-At the conclusion of this activity, attendees should be able to:
+At the conclusion of this activity, attendees should be better able to:

-- Evaluate strategies for the management of total joint replacement in younger and older patients and to minimize and recognize surgical complications.
+- Evaluate management strategies for total joint replacement in younger and older patients, including recognizing and minimizing surgical complications.

 - Summarize preferred surgical approaches for joint replacement, knee ligamentous reconstruction, shoulder stabilization and the preferred use of arthroscopic applications.

-- Review latest applications and treatment options for fractures around the shoulder, elbow, knee and hip in active patients.
+- Review the latest applications and treatment options for fractures around the shoulder, elbow, knee and hip in